Corset: 19th century

 Humorous illustration of a variety of corset styles and designs published in La Vie Parisienne in 1881, including one for young girls (lower-left), one from the Regency era (upper-left), and one from the 18th century (upper-right).
 The caption in the gold frame reads: "The best thing is, without a doubt, not to wear a corset, but you have to be able to do without one, and that is, frankly, rare.
 One needs them, more or less (generally more than less); some corsets are beautiful, some are ugly and stupid."

 An "overbust corset" encloses the torso, extending from just under the arms toward the hips.
 An "underbust corset" begins just under the breasts and extends down toward the hips.
 A "longline corset"—either overbust or underbust—extends past the iliac crest, or the hip bone.
 A longline corset creates the appearance of a longer torso and narrower hips.
 This style was common during the 1910s, when slim hips came into vogue, and later evolved into the elasticated girdle.
 A "standard" length corset stops short of the iliac crest.
 Some corsets, in very rare instances, reach the knees.
 A shorter kind of corset that covers the waist area (from low on the ribs to just above the hips), is called a waist cincher.
 A corset may also include garters to hold up stockings; alternatively, a separate garter belt may be worn.
 A corset supports the visible dress and distributes the weight of large structural garments, such as petticoats, crinolines, and bustles.
 Corsets were worn under or over petticoats, crinolines, and other structural garments, depending on the time period and the wearer.

 Men's corsets

 In the 1820s, some men began to wear corsets, due to the beauty standard of men having a very thin waist.
 This was associated with dandies, along with garments such as the redingote, which sometimes featured padding to emphasize the waist even more.
+Men wearing corsets was also associated with the military and some forms of sport, due to their ability to support the back.
 Men's corsets primarily served to slim the waist and were worn over the shirt but beneath the trousers, vest, and jacket.
 The practice was controversial, along with dandies in general.
 By the mid-1800s onward, men's corsets fell out of favor, and were generally considered effeminate and pretentious.